JamesHawk585/HackStacker/NOTES.md

     [x] POST (Login and Signup are both adding users to the db.
 Both generate 500 errors.)
 ### Logout
     [] DELETE "message": "The method is not allowed for the requested URL.
 (How can I see if the session was succesfully deleted?)

-Routes working: 66% (12/18)
-Repeated Errors: 3
-1. TypeError: The view function for 'user_by_id' did not return a valid response.
-The function either returned None or ended without a return statement.
-2. TypeError: object of type 'NoneType' has no len()
-3. TypeError: 'Comment' object is not iterable (just on DELETE method of comments)

 # Routes
 ### 1. users():